zedlopez/ifm/Writing with Inform.md

 	The blue door has matching key the brass Yale key.

-This introduces three new properties: a door can be locked or unlocked; lockable or not lockable; and it can have a matching key, which must be another thing.
+This introduces three new properties: a door can be `locked` or `unlocked`; `lockable` or not; and it can have a `matching key`, which must be another `thing`.
 The same thing can be the matching key of many different locks: and note that a door can be locked and even lockable without having a matching key at all, in which case the player trying to open it will be permanently out of luck.
 Doors are ordinarily unlocked, not lockable, and without a matching key.

 Containers can also have locks, in exactly the same way, and are allowed to have the same properties.
-On the other hand supporters never have locks: it makes no sense to be able to lock a tabletop, for instance, and Inform will not allow any discussion of the matching key of a supporter, or of a supporter being locked or unlocked.
+On the other hand supporters never have locks: it makes no sense to be able to lock a tabletop, for instance, and Inform will not allow any discussion of the `matching key` of a `supporter`, or of a `supporter` being `locked` or `unlocked`.

 ## Devices and descriptions {kind_device}

 ^^{kinds: catalogue: device} ^^{devices+kind+} ^^{switched on / off (device)+prop+} ^^{switched on (device)+propcat+} ^^{switched off (device)+propcat+} ^^{Inform 6 equivalent: |switchable} ^^{turning devices on / off} ^^{descriptions (displayed): varying with properties} ^^{text substitutions <-- text: substitutions}

-A "device" is another of the standard kinds of thing, and should be used for anything which can be switched on or off: a light switch, say, or a slide projector.
+A `device` is another of the standard kinds of thing, and should be used for anything which can be switched on or off: a light switch, say, or a slide projector.
 Devices are generally machines, clockwork or electrical.
-A device is always either "switched on" or "switched off", but is switched off unless we specify otherwise.
+A device is always either `switched on` or `switched off`, but is switched off unless we specify otherwise.

-That makes three kinds of thing which will likely change their appearance according to which of their two possible states they are in: doors and containers, which can be open or closed; and devices, which can be switched on or switched off.
+That makes three kinds of thing which will likely change their appearance according to which of their two possible states they are in: `doors` and `containers`, which can be `open` or `closed`; and `devices`, which can be `switched on` or `switched off`.
 We would like to produce text accordingly, and we can do this using Inform's ability to make (almost) any piece of text change with circumstances.
 For instance:

 	The coffin is an openable container in the Undertomb. "[if open]The lid of a plank coffin yawns open.[otherwise]A plank coffin lies upon the dirt floor of the Tomb."

-We could use a similar trick to make the appearance of a device change "if switched on".
+We could use a similar trick to make the appearance of a device change `if switched on`.
 There will be much more about text substitutions, as instructions in square brackets like these are called, in later chapters.

 ### See Also